 ABOUT TORONTO GRAFFITI

-A rare and powerful book showcasing some of Toronto’s incredible graffiti artists, honouring their work and contributions to this city, while creating a dialogue about some of the issues involved.
-Click on a link to the right to read a small sample of the opinions and specialty sections of the book.
+Toronto Graffiti is a rare and powerful book showcasing some of Toronto’s incredible graffiti artists, honouring their work and contributions to this city, while creating a dialogue about some of the issues involved.
 Check out the Artists page to read a sample of the artists' section.

 Opinion pieces provide insight to the average reader on the longstanding debate of graffiti, while engaging a curiosity and appreciation for this incredibly complex and little understood genre.